WICG/scheduling-apis/spec/introduction.md

 {{Scheduler/postTask()}} method to schedule tasks, and the specification defines a number of {{TaskPriority|TaskPriorities}} that control execution order.
 Additionally, a {{TaskController}} and its associated {{TaskSignal}}
-can be used abort scheduled tasks and control their priorities.
+can be used to abort scheduled tasks and control their priorities.

 </div>